How to Love Your Kids When They Need Correction

 If you leave out the empathy and just move into a lecture mode, children may react poorly.
 They may view your approach as condescending or cold and respond with anger or hostility.
 Empathy communicates love, while at the same time it allows the child to accept responsibility for the problem.

 Empathy Opens Windows to the Heart

-A listening ear communicates emotional connectedness.
-It says, “I’m interested in your world and how you think about things.”
+A listening ear, communicates emotional connectedness.
+It says, “I’m interested in your world and how you think and feel about things.”
 Do you know your child’s favorite things?
 That’s often a great way to start a conversation because you’re focusing on your child’s likes and dislikes.

 Relational connectedness is experienced in the heart.
 Acts 4:32 says that the early disciples were “one in heart and mind.”
 Jonathan’s armor-bearer expressed unity with his boss by saying, “Do all that you have in mind…I am with you heart and soul” (1 Samuel 14:7).
 Your enjoyment of your kids creates a connectedness that runs deep.
 With all of the challenges of family life, close relationships help ease the tension.
 That’s why 1 Peter 4:8 says, “Love covers over a multitude of sins.”

 When you come to the conclusion that changes need to take place in your child and that it’s time to put your foot down because you just can’t live this way anymore, think relationship first.
 Usually parents start imagining the consequences and how they’re going to be more firm.
-Those are important components of your plan but don’t forget to add the relationship.
+Those are important components of your plan but don’t forget to balance firmness with relationship.
 Children can only take as much pressure as the relationship allows.

 Enjoying Children Their Way